hoehermann/purple-gowhatsapp/README.md

 * Upon login, a QR code is shown in a Pidgin request window.
   Using your phone's camera, scan the code within 20 seconds – just like you would do with WhatsApp Web.
-  Wait for a couple of seconds before sending the first messages.
+  Wait until the connection has been fully set up.
+Unfortunately, there is no progress indicator while keys are exchanged and old messages are fetched.
+Usually, a couple of seconds is enough.
+Some power users with many groups and contacts reported the process can take more than a minute.
+If the plug-in is not yet ready, outgoing messages may be dropped silently (see issue #142).

 #### Purple Settings